 Chapter 7 Bankruptcy – Gain a Discharge of Your Debts

 In Chapter 7 bankruptcy, you must list all of your debts and all of your assets.
 We will work with you to accumulate all of the required documents for your bankruptcy case.
 After you file, debt on unpaid credit cards, personal loans, medical bills, and other debts will be discharged.
 Income taxes more than 3 years old may also be discharged.
 After your file Chapter 7, all creditor action must cease.
 As a result, foreclosures and other lawsuits must stop, although Bank’s may be allowed to continue foreclosing if you do not pay your mortgage back.
-People with very valuable assets may have to choose a different option such as Chapter 13 or 11.
+People with very valuable assets may have to choose a different option such as Chapter 11 bankruptcy or 13 bankruptcy.

 Your Home and Cars Can be Protected

 In Chapter 7 you have to continue paying your mortgage and car payments to keep your house and car.
 However, the t majority of banks prefer a loan modification or refinancing arrangement to foreclosure.
-Chapter 7 bankruptcy eliminates any amount debt you may owe which is greater than the value of your house or car; this is known as the deficiency.
+Chapter 7 bankruptcy eliminates any amount of debt you may owe which is greater than the value of your house or car; this is known as the deficiency.
 Therefore, most banks will negotiate since they often stand to lose more on a home through foreclosure than on modifying a loan.
 You will need to negotiate with your bank in order to determine if they are willing to work with you.

 You Can Qualify for a Loan Again